-- Hospital Surveillance the rate of influenza like illness (ILI) presentations to selected emergency departments increased and remains well above the seasonal threshold. - Laboratory surveillance the total number of influenza isolations continues to rise along with the proportion of respiratory samples positive for influenza (25%). - Community surveillance influenza notifications were increased across most local health districts (LHD).
-General Practice and community-based surveillance systems showed easing ILI activity.
-Influenza activity continues to impact heavily on the aged care sector with 19 new respiratory outbreaks reported this week in residential aged care facilities. - National and international influenza surveillance the most recent national reports suggest influenza activity is increasing across Australia, although activity is unchanged in some areas.
+- Hospital Surveillance the rate of influenza like illness (ILI) presentations to selected emergency departments increased and remains well above the seasonal threshold. - Laboratory surveillance the total number of influenza isolations continues to rise along with the proportion of respiratory samples positive for influenza (29.2%). - Community surveillance influenza notifications were increased across most local health districts (LHD).
+General Practice and community-based surveillance systems suggest increased ILI activity.
+Influenza activity continues to impact heavily on the aged care sector with 20 new respiratory outbreaks reported this week in residential aged care facilities. - Deaths The NSW Registry of Births, Deaths, and Marriages have recorded 22 deaths in association with influenza in 2016.
+The rate of deaths classified as "pneumonia and influenza" remained low. - National and international influenza surveillance the most recent national reports suggest influenza activity at the national level continued to increase indicating that the season is underway.
 Current influenza strains are well matched to the 2016 influenza vaccines.
 Influenza activity is increasing in some other regions in the Southern Hemisphere.